Pranav2442/Stereo_Reconstruction/README.md

-## Algorithm to obtain Disparity map:-<br/>
+## Algorithm to obtain Disparity map:- <br/>

-1) Import essential libraries such as opencv and pyplot from matplotlib.<br/>
+1)Import essential libraries such as opencv and pyplot from matplotlib.<br/>
 <br/>
 2) Take 2 images (left and Right view) as input in Gray format<br/>
 <br/>